boshoffwillem/fileexplorer/README.md

 # fileexplorer
-A simple WPF example of a file explorer
+A simple WPF example of a file explorer using the [Material Design Toolkit](https://github.com/MaterialDesignInXAML/MaterialDesignInXamlToolkit).